armory/docs/content/en/docs/spinnaker-install-admin-guides/packer.md

 This User may be, but does not have to be, the same as the Managing Account User.

 Spinnaker will always bake with this user.
 If you need to deploy to other accounts, update your Packer template to support sharing the baked image with other accounts.
-For example, add this to your `builder` configuration in your packer template (and add the custom packer template following the instructions in [the Spinnaker Packer documentation]({{< ref "packer" >}}")):
+For example, add this to your `builder` configuration in your packer template (and add the custom packer template following the instructions in [the Spinnaker Packer documentation](https://www.spinnaker.io/setup/bakery/#packer-templates):

 ```json
     "ami_users": ["222222222222","333333333333"]